sergioGarcia91/BucaramangaSeismicNest_ML/README.md

 > Subsequently, events from January and February 2024 were considered for reevaluating the models, as the models for December indicated a possible occurrence of seismic events.

+## Data

+The original information is available for download in the **Data** folder.

+# Models

+In the respective folders named **ModelosMLP_Class**, you can find the different models generated during each version of the training process.